Madonna Primavera Reigns Over Assisi’s Calendimaggio

 Read about pre-Calendimaggio “fever”

-Read about another early May festival near Assisi
+Read about an early May Umbrian festival not to miss

 Click here to read about passione in Umbria’s astounding May festivals